-Kyla Curley, a Managing Director with StoneTurn, has more than 17 years of experience in forensic accounting and complex business litigation.
+Kyla Curley, a Partner with StoneTurn, has more than 17 years of experience in forensic accounting and complex business litigation.
 She has conducted and led investigations on a broad range of matters, including revenue recognition, reserve manipulation, accounting for stock options, the misapplication of Generally Accepted Accounting Principles (“GAAP”), asset misappropriation, violations of the False Claims Act (“FCA”), as well as other financial statement misstatements.

 She has led and participated in various engagements involving the tracing of cash and other assets, as well as accounting record reconstruction projects for clients ranging from individuals and their estates to large multinational entities.